yrajm1997/Bike-Rental-App/README.md

 # Bike-Rental-App
-Prediction of number of bikes to be rent given whether conditions such as temperature, humidity, and windspeed.
+Prediction of number of bikes in use given whether conditions such as temperature, humidity, and windspeed.